ascandroli/alfred-workflows/README.md

 A collection of workflows that I have created to enhance my productivity.
 Each workflow is crafted with a focus on simplicity, composability, and _tailorability_.

-> [!WIP]
+> [!IMPORTANT]
-> I'm still trying to recover and organize all my workflows.
-This is a work in progress.
+> This is a work in progress.
+I'm still trying to recover and organize all my workflows.

 ## 📜 Guiding Principles